• Skip to primary navigation

 • Private methods can not be overridden: Private methods can not be overridden because the scope of the private methods is within the class, so outside of the class, they cannot extend.

-• Overriding and constructor: We Can not override constructor in the child class, because the parent class constructor never extended in child class.
-As per the constructor rule, the constructor name should be the same as the class name.
-But from child class, we can call the parent class constructor by using the super keyword.
+• Overriding and constructor: We Can not override the constructor in the child class because the parent class constructor is never extended in the child class.
+Per the constructor rule, the constructor name should be the same as the class name.
+But from the child class, we can call the parent class constructor by using the super keyword.

-• Abstract Method: If a class is extending an abstract class or implementing an interface, then all methods should be implemented in child class; otherwise, you will get a compile-time error.
+• Abstract Method: If a class is extending an abstract class or implementing an interface, all methods should be implemented in the child class; otherwise, you will get a compile-time error.